The main event was a braised ox cheek and red wine from Argentina

 LONDON LUNCH: Founded by celebrity-chef Jamie Oliver 17 years ago to help unemployed young people into work, Fifteen restaurant is still going strong after all these years and they serve some nostalgic flavours built on seasonality and innovation at this fine dining concept tucked away behind the bustle of City Road in Shoreditch only five-minute walk away from Old Street Tube Station.

-Click pictures London lunch
+Click pictures of Fifteen Restaurant in London

 The Menu.
 The Fifteen menu changes regularly.
 Our choice was Chef´s Menu started with Burrata, roasted Quince, Treviso, lemon thyme and honey.
 The gin cured trout was excellent.
 Third came as ricotta & sweet onion Ravioli with smoked pumpkin and pistachio before the main appear on the table, a six hour braised ox cheek served with roast celeriac purèe and pickles.
 What a treat the meat was.
 As dessert we were served Vanilla panacotta with a French dessert wine.
 Cost-wise, it´s £60 for the five courses menu.
 Yet, you can have a daily plate of lunch special for just £15